David Warner

 T20 | 275 | 2 | 1.1 | 7 | 0 | 15 | 0 | - | - | 12.85 | 0/2 | 0 | 0 |

-A destructive, fiery left-handed opening batsman from New South Wales, David Warner became the first Australian cricketer in 132 years to get into the national team without playing a first-class game.
+A destructive, fiery left-handed opening batter from New South Wales, David Warner became the first Australian cricketer in 132 years to get into the national team without playing a first-class game.
 An outstanding fielder and a hard-hitting batter, he was the leading run-scorer in the 2005-06 season when the Australia Under-19s toured India.
 He then proceeded to play in the Under-19 World Cup.

 Warner's domestic career took off brilliantly as he represented New South Wales and recorded the then-highest one-day score of 165* for his team in the FR Cup, which immediately called for his selection in the Australian T20 side.
 He made his T20I debut in 2009 against South Africa, where he smashed a quick 89 off 43 balls and also played his first ODI in the same year.
 After some good performances with the bat in the T20 arena, Warner finally made his first-class debut for New South Wales in the Sheffield Shield season of 2008-09.